Tomorrowland (film): Plot

+Arriving in Tomorrowland, the trio finds the once‑utopian city in decline.
+Governor David Nix greets them and leads them to a tachyon machine Frank invented which can view possible futures.
+It has been broadcasting visions of global catastrophe to Earth.
+Casey realizes the machine’s warnings have become a self-fulfilling prophecy: humanity, overwhelmed by doom, simply stopped trying to prevent disaster.
+Nix admits he intended the images as a wake‑up call, but when the world ignored them, he gave up and decided to let the apocalypse unfold.
+Casey, Frank, and Athena attempt to destroy the machine, but Nix fights to stop them.
+During the struggle, Athena foresees Nix killing Frank.
+She sacrifices herself to save him by triggering her self‑destruct sequence.
+The explosion destroys the tachyon device, and the falling wreckage kills Nix.

+In the aftermath, Casey and Frank take leadership of Tomorrowland.
+They recruit Casey’s father and brother, and they build a new generation of Athena‑like animatronics.
+Given Tomorrowland pins, these childlike robots set out across the world to find new dreamers, thinkers, and inventors—people capable of building a better future.

 Production

 Development

 In 2010, Damon Lindelof began discussions with Walt Disney Studios about producing a modern science-fiction Disney film, with Tomorrowland as a basis.
 The project was greenlit by Walt Disney Pictures' president of production, Sean Bailey in June 2011 with Lindelof signed on to write and produce a film with the working title of 1952.
 Lindelof asked Jeff Jensen, who had previously published material on Lindelof's Lost television series, if he would be interested in contributing to story elements.
 Jensen agreed and began to research the history of the Walt Disney Company, particularly Walt Disney's fascination with futurism, scientific innovation and utopia, as well as his involvement with the 1964 New York World's Fair and Disney's unrealized concept for EPCOT.
-In May 2012, Brad Bird was hired as director, as well as write with Lindelof.
+In May 2012, Brad Bird was hired to direct the film and write the screenplay with Lindelof.
 Bird's story ideas and themes were influenced by the fading of cultural optimism that once defined society in the 1950s, 1960s, and early 1970s, stating that, "When Damon and I were first talking about the project, we were wondering why people's once-bright notions about the future gradually seemed to disappear."

 While keeping information about the plot secret, when asked in November 2012 whether the project would be Star Wars: Episode VII, Bird denied the rumor, but confirmed that Tomorrowland would be a science-fiction film, with Lindelof adding that the film would not center on extraterrestrials.
 Coincidentally, Bird had been tapped to direct Star Wars: Episode VII, but turned down the offer in order to work on Tomorrowland.
 Later that month, George Clooney entered negotiations to star in the film.
 In February 2013, Hugh Laurie joined the film.
 In July 2013, Britt Robertson was cast.